hpi-dhc/xmen/README.md

   custom:
     lang:
       - es
-    distemist_path: local_files/dictionary_distemist.tsv
+    gazetteer_path: local_files/dictionary_distemist.tsv
 ```

-Running `xmen dict examples/conf/distemist.yaml --code examples/dicts/distemist.py` creates a `.jsonl` file from the custom DisTEMIST gazetteer (which you can download from [Zenodo](https://zenodo.org/record/6505583) and put into any folder, e.g., `local_files`).
+Running `xmen dict examples/conf/distemist.yaml --code examples/dicts/bsc_gazetteer.py` creates a `.jsonl` KB file from the custom DisTEMIST gazetteer (which you can download from [Zenodo](https://zenodo.org/record/6505583) and put into any folder, e.g., `local_files`).
+The script `bsc_gazetteer.py` can use any custom keys like `gazetteer_path` in the example to construct the custom KB.

 ## 🔎 Candidate Generation